Silarn/EDMC-BioScan/README.md

 <img src="BioScan-Waypoints.png"><br><img src="BioScan-Active-Waypoint.png">

-Scans with the comp. scanner will log waypoints for any incomplete species.
+Scans with the comp. scanner will optionally log waypoints for any incomplete species.
 If you have an active scan, the nearest waypoint for that species will display below the progress indicator.
 Waypoints within the minimum distance of previous samples are excluded from the list.
-When you have no active scan, any remaining unanalyzed species will display the nearest waypoint in the detailed species list scrollbox.
+When you have no active scan, any remaining unanalyzed species will display the nearest waypoint in the detailed species scroll list.

 The waypoint indicator will display the distance to the waypoint, the compass heading toward that waypoint, and an indicator for the direction and degrees to turn to face that heading.
 Note that waypoints will log your current